 My personal experience has been at a large and smaller bank/ credit union.
 They both provided a great lending experience with responsive communication and easy to use online loan application.

-I have to say it was convenient being able to step into the TTCFU branch without having to make an appointment.
+I have to say it was convenient being able to step into the TTFCU branch without having to make an appointment.

 Delays can be avoided

 “Some common delays we see are when the buyers do not let us know who they are going to use for homeowner’s insurance in time to pull together final numbers for closing.
 Closings can be delayed for this reason.
 Also, not having sufficient funds for closing already available and seasoned in your bank account”, Jennifer mentions.

 When applying for a joint mortgage it is important that you both provide the information in a timely manner.
 Gather the required documents and submit via the online portal or email the PDF files.